upmcgenomics/MixoBioGeo/README.md

 Scripts allowing the reproduction of results from Faure et al. 2018 (submitted).

 All datasets needed to run the scripts are available at LIEN FIGSHARE.
+Each script is independant and produces different subtables from the same original data, hence they shall be launched one at a time.

 MAPS produces Figure 1